This post may contain affiliate links. Please read my disclosure policy.

 - In a large bowl, combine flour, baking soda, salt, cinnamon, and nutmeg.
 Whisk to incorporate.

-- Bake loaves for 55 minutes, or until a toothpick inserted in the middle comes out clean.
-Let cool in pan for 10 minutes before turning them onto wire racks to cool completely, preferably overnight.
+- Bake for 55 minutes, or until a toothpick inserted in the middle comes out clean.
+Let cool in pan for 10 minutes before turning it onto a wire rack to cool completely.

 - Pour over cooled pumpkin loaves.
 Slice and serve.